 Contractual penalties.
-Contractual penalties are recognised when the cash payment is received, because contractual penalties relate to contracts with customers who intended to defraud ZSD and as such are relatively difficult to collect.
+Contractual penalties are recognised when the cash payment is received, because contractual penalties relate to contracts with customers who intended to defraud ZSE E and as such are relatively difficult to collect.

 Foreign currency translation.
 These financial statements are presented in thousands of EUR, which is the Company's presentation currency.
-The functional currency of Company is EUR.
+The functional currency for the Company is EUR.